wrightmat/dnd-eberron/docs/_ref/Barovia and Curse of Strahd.md

 If Ranger/Druid in party.

 1. Village of Barovia (area E, chapter 13)
+	* Morgantha, the night hag in the guise of an old woman, should communicate that Strahd’s obsession before Ireena was a woman named Marina, whom he met in a small village on the shore of the Luna River.
+That village is now destroyed, but exploring it may expose some secrets.
 2. Ruins of Berez (area U, chapter 10)
 3. Yester Hill (area Y, chapter 14)
 4. Wizard of Wines (area W, chapter 12)